-The emission can be define with a substance, a substance group and/or an emission function at same time.
+The emission can be define with a substance, an emission factor, and/or an emission function at same time.

-• Search keys it is possible to define five groups of search keys in order to structure the pollution sources into groups that can be used to separate the total emissions.
-The first two groups have space for 128 search keys each and the other three groups have space for 32 search keys.
+- Chimney such as chimney height, exhaust gas temperature, house width/height, etc. These figures do not affect the emission strength, nor do they vary over the year, but they are required in order to describe the exact location of the initial pollutant plume.
+This type of information is vital for the dispersion simulations. - Searchkey it is possible to define five groups of search keys in order to structure the pollution sources into groups that can be used to separate the total emissions.
+The first two groups have space for 128 search keys each and the other three groups have space for 32 search keys. - Other such as geographical codes, additional info and AERMOD data.